jamesrayman/41/README.md

 # 41

-A polycube packing game in virtual reality.
-Inspired by a very famous tetromino packing game.
+A polycube packing game in virtual reality inspired by a very famous tetromino packing game.